 Customer retention is a complex and varied field, which is excellent for you as it allows for a lot of creativity.
-There’s no one perfect way to retain customers, and a list of all the possible strategies would go on forever.
+There’s no one perfect way to effectively retain your customers, and a list of all the possible strategies would go on forever.

 The right strategy for your business all depends upon the industry you’re in, the products or services you provide and the customer segments you serve.
 Research into your target market and audience segments is a vital part of your strategy as the insight it yields will give feedback to each and every part of your business.